OHDSI/StudyProtocolSandbox/DataQuality/README.md

 # Data quality

-This is an informatics study that focuses on data quality (rather than a clinical question).
+This is an R package that has sume utilities and also supports an informatics study that focuses on data quality (rather than a clinical question).
-Protocol is available in extras folder.
+For the study, the protocol is available in extras folder.

 Forum link: http://forums.ohdsi.org/t/ohdsi-informatics-study-data-quality/1857/2